-In February 2013, we challenged a decision of the ANCOM that ordered us to negotiate an interconnection agreement with Romtelecom for the peer-to-peer connection of our networks on certain terms set by ANCOM.
-This lawsuit will determine whether we have a legal obligation to negotiate the agreement requested by Romtelecom, on the conditions set by the ANCOM.
+In February 2013, we challenged a decision of the ANCOM that ordered us to negotiate an interconnection agreement with Telekom Romania for the peer-to-peer connection of our networks on certain terms set by ANCOM.
+This lawsuit will determine whether we have a legal obligation to negotiate the agreement requested by Telekom Romania, on the conditions set by the ANCOM.
 The first court rejected our challenge.
-In April 2014 the full considerations of the decision were communicated to us and we are preparing to file our appeal.
-Although we have continued to negotiate with Romtelecom since the issuance of the ANCOM decision, there is a risk that the ANCOM will find that we have not complied with its initial decision which could result in a fine of up to 5% of our annual turnover.
+We appealed this ruling and the next hearing in front of the Supreme Court of Romania is scheduled for 11 June 2015.
+Although we have continued to negotiate with Telekom Romania since the issuance of the ANCOM decision, there is a risk that the ANCOM will find that we have not complied with its initial decision which could result in a fine of up to 5% of our annual turnover.